skip to main content

 Museo Carlo Bilotti

 Small, unexpected, and deeply personal, the Bilotti Museum sits inside a former orangery in Villa Borghese.
-Its permanent collection, built around works by de Chirico, Warhol, and Larry Rivers, feels almost familial - offering not just art, but a sense of someone’s eye, their taste, their world.
+Its collection — anchored by works from De Chirico, Warhol, and Larry Rivers — feels almost familial.
+This is not a museum of spectacle, but of taste: a glimpse into one collector’s eye, one world, one sensibility.

 http://www.museocarlobilotti.it/en/